mco-007/personal-porfolio-website-dinamic/README.md

-# Mücahit Özcan - Digital Transformation Expert
+# Welcome to your Lovable project

 ## Project info